pivoine31/esp32-weather-epd-pvmod/README.md

 - using a custom button other than the internal one (connected with a pullup resistor to the esp32)

 Once the station is Wake-Up (displaying a "world" icon at the upper left), the Web server it acceeded :
-+ using the mDns name : http://Weather32.local ("Weather32" may be changed through HNAME in config.h>
++ using the mDns name : http://Weather32.local ("Weather32" may be changed through HNAME in config.h)
 + or if it fails, using the IP address : http://<station-ip>
-however, inb this case, it is necessary to detects the station address using a network scanner (or sometimes on the admin pages of the Internel box)
+however, in this case, it is necessary to detect the station address using a network scanner (or sometimes on the admin pages of the Internel box)

 The first page displayed asks for a key.
 It defaults to 0000 (may be changed through WEBKEY in config.h)